chadhoang/ecs154a-SS1-2020/lab4/lab4.rst

     * One way will be very similar to the logic for implementing HLT above.
 However, if you do it this way, you will need to modify the PC and RAM subcircuit.
     * Another mechanism would be to modify *sysclock* specifically for the PC subcircuit.

+For the HLT and HCF instructions you will want to think about how you can manage the state of the CPU as a whole.
+What systemwide signals could you manipulate to stop the program counter from counting.
+Similarly, how could you keep the counter running, but prevent the CPU from executing instructions.
+These are both fairly straightforward to implement, but may not be quite as obvious as some of the other data routing challenges in this assignment.
+The assembler may help you here in that you can write simple programs to generate the hlt/hcf instructions and observe your system behavior.

 Control Unit
 """"""""""""